 - Implement procedures to identify, respond to, mitigate, and document incidents

-- Maintain incident records — regulators will ask for them
+- Maintain incident records — regulators will ask for them, and "we handled it" is not documentation

 Contingency Plan (Required)